igorrazumny/igorrazumny/README.md

 ## 👤 About Me

+Secure, compliant GenAI for healthcare — from strategy to production.

-I specialize in designing and delivering ML and GenAI solutions for regulated industries like healthcare and finance.
+I specialize in designing and delivering ML and GenAI solutions for healthcare.
 With over 16 years of program management experience and hands-on AI development, I help organizations bridge strategy and execution — securely.

 My journey in AI began in 2005 with a bachelor thesis on a C++-based virtual soccer team for the RoboCup simulation league.
 Today, I focus on integrating AI/ML into enterprise environments — aligning emerging technologies with business goals and compliance frameworks.
 I’m certified in Python and Java, and currently pursuing cloud ML and security certifications across GCP, AWS, and Azure.